 Under Topic 718, the Company uses the Black-Scholes option pricing model as the method of valuation for stock-based awards.
 The determination of the fair value of stock-based awards on the date of grant is affected by the fair value of the stock as well as assumptions regarding a number of complex and subjective variables.
-The variables include, but are not limited to, 1) the expected life of the option, 2) the expected volatility of the fair value of the Company's common stock over the term of the award estimated by averaging the published volatilities of a relative peer group, 3) actual and projected exercise and forfeiture behaviors, and 4) expected dividends.
+The variables include, but are not limited to, 1) the expected life of the option, 2) the expected volatility of the fair value of the Company's common stock over the term of the award estimated by averaging the published volatilities of a relative peer group, 3) risk-free interest rate, and 4) expected dividends.

-The key input assumptions that were utilized in the valuation of the stock options granted during the years ended January 31, 2017, 2016 and 2015 are as follows:
+The key input assumptions that were utilized in the valuation of the stock options granted during the years ended January 31, 2018, 2017 and 2016 are as follows: